 REJECTED The candidate said no to your offer RESCINDED You have withdrawn the offer from the candidate.

-All offer workflow changes are recorded in the history for the both the candidate and the job.
+All offer workflow stage changes are recorded in the history of both the candidate and the job.

 To get started visit the candidate’s profile and change the candidate's workflow stage to “Offer"